-SB23-035 will be heard in the House Transportation, Housing and Local Government Committee on Tuesday, March 14th.
+SB23-035 is waiting to be heard in the House Transportation, Housing and Local Government Committee

-Sponsors: Sen. Bridges & Sen. Moreno, and Rep. Herod
+Position: Support Sponsors: Sen. Bridges & Sen. Moreno, and Rep. Herod

 SB23-055, Car Sharing Program Sales Use and Ownership Tax

 The Enterprise rental car company was the proponent behind SB 55.
 The bill was intended to level the playing field - from a tax collection and remittance standpoint - between traditional rental care companies and peer-to-peer car rental platforms like Turo, Get Around, and Drift.